tedrick/multi-portal-search/search-cheat-sheet.md

 ####culture
 Culture, for example, culture:en-US, returns the locale of the item.
 The search engine treats the two parts of the culture code as two different terms, and searches for individual languages can be done.
 For example, culture:en returns all records that have an "en" in their culture code.
 There may be overlaps between the codes used for language and the codes used for country, for instance fr-FR, but if the client needs to target a code with this problem, they can pass in the complete code.

+## Examples
+* Find all items created between December 1, 2009, and December 9, 2009: `created: [0000001259692864000 TO 0000001260384065000]`
+* Find all items from the owners between arcgis_explorer and esri, not including arcgis_explorer and esri: `owner:{arcgis_explorer TO esri}`
+* Search for "recent fires" and make "fires" be more relevant: `recent fires^5`
+* Search for an item that contains the terms "recent" and "fires": `recent AND fires`
+* Search for an item that contains the terms "recent fires" or "fires": `"recent fires" OR fires`
+* Search for items that must contain "fires" and may contain "recent": `recent +fires`
+* Search for items that contain "California" but not "Imagery": `California NOT Imagery`

 [Source](http://resources.arcgis.com/en/help/arcgis-rest-api/index.html#//02r3000000mn000000)